 Preview Screener Format

-Preview screeners can be either online links or DVD (NTSC format preferred; PAL and non-region 1 DVD permitted).
+Preview screeners must be provided in the form of a video link.
 Screeners of foreign language works must be subtitled in English.

 You must affirm with your signature on the entry form that you are authorized to submit this film to the San Francisco Jewish Film Festival.
 If your film/video is accepted, your signature also authorizes us to retain a copy of the submitted work in our non-circulating Festival archive and to use a two-minute promotional excerpt from it for festival promotion and on the web in perpetuity.